Rosa Parks: An Inspiration for a Movement, October 11, 2018 - January 4, 2019

 The days of Jim Crow have passed.
 Since World War II, service men and women from all backgrounds have made remarkable achievements.
 Yet, the pursuit toward equality continues.

 The Rosa Parks Museum is thrilled to announce our newest exhibition, Cash Crop by artist Stephen Hayes.
 This exhibition depicts the horrors of the Trans-Atlantic slave trade as well as creates a dialogue between human rights violations of the past and present.
-Hayes is an artist based out of North Carolina.
-Hayes earned his undergraduate degree from North Carolina Central University and his MFA in sculpture from the Savannah College of Art and Design.
-For more information on this video, please watch this video on Youtube: https://www.youtube.com/watch?v=gvTcYjjbP7M.
-Please consider visiting the Rosa Parks Museum to see this free exhibition.
-If you have any questions, please feel free to contact Madeline Burkhardt at firstname.lastname@example.org or 334.241.8701.
+Hayes is an artist based in Durham, North Carolina.
+Hayes earned his undergraduate degree from North Carolina Central University and his Masters in Fine Arts in sculpture from the Savannah College of Art and Design.
+For more information on the artist, please watch this video on YouTube: https://www.youtube.com/watch?v=gvTcYjjbP7M.